The First 48 Hours After a DUI | Getting Your Driver's License Back | Easing the Consequences of a DUI | Fighting a Mendocino DUI

 Mendocino County police and DMV employees do not know you, nor do they have the motivation, skill or experience to help you identify subtle legal issues in a very complicated area of the law, or to give you practical and/or legal advice in your unique circumstances in order to make this situation easier for you.
 It is actually illegal for anyone to give you legal advice without a license to practice law, precisely because of the many rules and laws which can adversely or beneficially impact your individual DUI situation.

-A police officer recently boasted to one of Jake's clients that he has "never lost a DUI case."
+A police officer recently boasted to one of Ryan's clients that he has "never lost a DUI case."
 This is a rare admission by a local veteran police officer that he is absolutely not a neutral party in your case.
 It would be reasonable to conclude that cops may tend to have a sense of investment and pride in the outcome of their DUI arrests, their yearly totals, and visions of ceremonies, awards, promotions, pay raises and prestige.
 It is also important to understand and remember that your arresting and attending officers will testify against you.
 So then, why would you ask for, or listen to, or follow advice from someone whose motivations are completely opposite to your best interests?
 The only person whose sole and exclusive responsibility is to help you is your Mendocino County DUI attorney.

 Click on Know Your Rights on this site for more discussion about civil rights abuses of all kinds, and about Mendocino County police, and thinking before you speak or act when confronted with the police.
 Given these realities, Mendocino DUI lawyers are always puzzled by anyone who seeks or follows casual legal advice from any official paid to bring you down, and undisputably lacks the necessary legal training and experience to identify and process all of the legal complexities in your unique case.
 Moreover, simple human nature dictates that their advice will more often be motivated by their own convenience, pride, and advancement, rather than the best interests of someone like you who they don't know and whom they are accusing of a crime.